cpeditor/cpeditor.github.io/content/ru/docs/Preferences/Appearance.md

 ### UI Language

-The human language used in the UI.
+The natural language used in the UI.

 ### UI Style